sani723/ES6-Learning/README.md

 doWork();  // Sajjad
 doWork("Andy");  // Andy
 ```
-If we set an argument explicitly to undefined (not null as null is not the same as undefined, they both do evalute to false but null is something we typically use when we want to intentionally specify that there is some absence of a value.)
+If we set an argument explicitly to undefined (not null as null is not the same as undefined, they both do evalute to false but null is something we typically use when we want to intentionally specify that there is some absence of a value.).

 ```javascript
 let doWork = function(a=1, b=2, c=3) {